 Taken from 2nd layer of hair under the neck and chest area of the Cashmere goat, where the fleece is protected from Mother Nature, these yarns grow long and soft.
 They’re easily woven into luxurious cloths that are the pinnacle fabric onto itself but also enhance the hand (feel) of any fabric it’s blended with.
 Also the yarns dye beautifully hence they dazzle the eye when looking into pure cashmere cloth!

-With its crisp and dry hand Mohair is starting to creep back into fabric selections.
-Found mostly blended with wool and other fibers it makes for a sharp naturally wrinkle resistant lightweight tailored garment (see my earlier blog for more on Mohair).
+With its crisp and dry hand, Mohair is starting to creep back into fabric selections.
+Found mostly blended with wool and other fibers it makes for a sharp naturally wrinkle-resistant lightweight tailored garment (see my earlier blog for more on Mohair).

 Extremely fine (about 10 microns) the silk yarn is very strong and shiny.
-When blended with other fibers, Silk produces a unique hand and a distinctive luster that’s associated to it.
+When blended with other fibers, Silk produces a unique hand and a distinctive luster that’s associated with it.
 On its own silk has made legendary suits for movie stars and business moguls for years!
-John Travolta’s white “disco” suit was made from a pure Dupioni silk.
+John Travolta’s white “disco” suit was made from pure Dupioni silk.

 Taken from the cellulose fibers that grow inside the Flax plant, linen is unquestionably the flag bearer for the lightest of all the natural fibers.
 On its own or blended with a host of different fabrics, linen provides lightweight comfortable clothes for spring/summer wear.
-It also has that unique wrinkle characteristic associated to that of a sophisticated fiber and not one of a sloppy look.
+It also has that unique wrinkle characteristic associated with that of a sophisticated fiber and not one of a sloppy look.